AnEverSpring/Chinese-Painting-CV-Surveys/README.md

   **Creator:** steubk

   **Introduction (English):** As a large-scale benchmark dataset for artistic image analysis, the WikiArt Dataset is derived from the WikiArt online art gallery, covering thousands of artworks from renowned artists worldwide.
 It includes diverse art styles (e.g., Impressionism, Cubism, Surrealism, Baroque), genres (portraits, landscapes, still lifes), and media (oil paintings, watercolors, sketches).
 Each artwork is annotated with metadata such as artist name, creation year, style category, and genre, providing a rich resource for research tasks like art style classification, style transfer, artistic sentiment analysis, and fine-grained artistic image recognition.
 The dataset has become a foundational resource in computer vision and digital art research, supporting the development and evaluation of models for artistic content understanding.

+## Cite This Survey

+If you find this repository useful for your research, please consider citing our paper: